ex1tium/nix-configurations/README.md

 ## Next Steps

-- Move your existing `configuration.nix` and `hardware-configuration.nix` into `machines/elara/`.
+- Move your existing `configuration.nix` and `hardware-configuration.nix` into `machines/elara/`
-- Integrate any existing logic into the shared modules (system, home, etc.).
+- Integrate any existing logic into the shared modules (system, home, etc.)
-- Update SSH keys, PGP keys, and secrets as needed.
+- Update SSH keys, PGP keys, and secrets as needed